 Start with color.
 The easiest place to start wardrobe planning is with your favorite color palette.
-Thank coordinated, not matching.
+Think coordinated, not matching.
 Begin by choosing a mix of complimentary neutral colors, punctuated by brighter accent colors on individual clothing items or accessories.
-Or go for a range of shades of a certain color where each family member of your family gets their own shade.
+Or go for a range of shades of a certain color where each member of your family gets their own shade.
 Your goal is to create a pulled together look that’s natural without matching or being uniformed.

 Create interest with layers and accessories.
 Using layers and accessories is a great way to add visual interest and create different looks for each family member during your session.
 Simply adding or removing items, like sweaters, vest, or jackets can give you a quick wardrobe change between shots.
 Carefully chosen accessories like scarves, statement jewelry, or a favorite hat are fun touches of personal style and personality and they’re great techniques to make individual family members the star of a particular group of poses.

 Timeless, not trendy.
 While the latest fashion trends can be great for your day-to-day look, taking a more classic approach to your wardrobe choices is always best for portraits.
 Choosing timeless favorites- pieces that rarely go out of style- will ensure your family portraits don’t have a dated look in the years to come.

 Your home plays a role.
 You should also consider which room your portraits will be displayed in your home.
 For larger canvases or framed prints, perhaps intended as the focal point of a family or dining room, consider your wall colors and other décor when choosing wardrobe.